-In total, net capital assets decreased \$1.3 million as a result of \$5.0 million of net capital additions related to renovations and improvements to buildings, new vehicles and equipment, and energy savings performance contracts, less current year depreciation of \$6.3 million.
-Contractual commitments related to capital projects total \$0.8 million as of June 30, 2020.
+In total, net capital assets decreased \$1.0 million as a result of \$5.6 million of net capital additions related to renovations and improvements to buildings, new vehicles and equipment, less current year depreciation of \$6.6 million.
+Contractual commitments related to capital projects total \$3.4 million as of June 30, 2021.
+See additional capital asset information in the notes to the financial statements.